rkaippully/webgear/pages/guide/traits.md

 ## Defining Traits
 Most of the time, you can just use traits defined by WebGear as mentioned above and be done with it.
-But you can easily define your own traits as well if the traits provided out of the box are not sufficient for you.
+But you can easily define your own traits as well if the traits provided out of the box are insufficient.

 All you need to do is define a new data type and have an instance of `#!hs Trait` type class.
 For example, the trait for matching the HTTP method of a request can be defined as: